Bridgerton: Filming

+The fourth season began principal photography on September 16, 2024 and wrapped by June 20, 2025.

 Music

 American composer and pianist Kris Bowers composed and arranged the score for the series.
 Bowers wrote and composed the first season's soundtrack, featuring nineteen songs.
 Musicians recorded the score remotely from their home studios during the COVID-19 pandemic.

-Season 1

 The first season featured orchestral covers of contemporary popular music, which director and executive producer Julie Anne Robinson said was inspired by the use of classic rock songs in the 2001 film A Knight's Tale.
 Songs featured included Ariana Grande's "Thank U, Next", Maroon 5's "Girls Like You", Shawn Mendes's "In My Blood" and Billie Eilish's "Bad Guy", all four of which performed by Vitamin String Quartet.
 Also included are Celeste's "Strange" performed by Bowers, and Taylor Swift's "Wildest Dreams" performed by Duomo.
 Bowers also included modern interpretations of classical music, such as Bach's Cello Suite No. 6 in D major from Peter Gregson's Recomposed by Peter Gregson: Bach – The Cello Suites and Vivaldi's The Four Seasons from Max Richter's Recomposed by Max Richter: Vivaldi – The Four Seasons.
-The first season also included JPOLND's "The End" which has a "swingy melody but intense lyrics".
+The first season also included JPOLND's "The End" which has a "swingy melody but intense lyrics."